Hfroush/ucledtechlabs/replit.md

 - June 24, 2025: Updated funding raised statistic from $50M+ to £37M+ for accuracy and UK currency consistency
 - June 24, 2025: Updated investment rounds from 60+ to 28+ for accurate reporting
 - June 24, 2025: Added animated logo carousel showcasing trusted partner organizations with autoplay functionality
+- June 25, 2025: Enhanced logo carousel with authentic sponsor logos and clickable links to partner websites

 ## User Preferences